Ganga (goddess): Descent upon the earth

 The Mahabharata narrates that there was once a war between the devas and the asuras.
 The leader of the asuras, Vritra, was killed by Indra, and so his followers hid in the sea, causing the devas to be unable to find them.
 The devas requested Sage Agastya to help.
 He used his divine powers and swallowed the ocean to reveal where the asuras were hiding.
 The devas defeated the remaining asuras, and asked Sage Agastya to restore the water.
 However, the sage was unable to release the water, despite trying several times.
 This caused drought conditions upon the earth, but Vishnu assured that the ocean would be filled by the flow of Ganga on the planet.

 The story about Ganga's descent on earth through the efforts of Bhagiratha, a descendant of King Sagara, is narrated in the Ramayana, Mahabharata, and various Puranas.
 Wanting to show his sovereignty, King Sagara performed a ritual known as ashvamedha, where a horse was left to wander for one year.
 However, Indra stole the horse to prevent the ritual from being successful.
 Learning that the horse had disappeared, King Sagara sent his sixty thousand sons to look for it.
 They eventually found the horse at the ashrama of Sage Kapila, in the netherworld.
 Thinking that Sage Kapila had stolen the horse, the sons interrupted him while he was in a deep meditation.
 This infuriated Kapila, and with his ascetic's gaze, he burned all the sixty thousand sons to ashes.

-King Sagara sent his grandson, Anshuman, to ask the sage Kapila what could be done to bring deliverance to their souls.
-Sage Kapila advised that only the water of the Ganges, which flowed flowed from Svarga, could liberate them.
-Bhagiratha, Anshuman's grandson, undertook severe ascetic practices, and won the favour of Brahma and Shiva.
+King Sagara sent his grandson, Amshuman, to ask the sage Kapila what could be done to bring deliverance to their souls.
+Sage Kapila advised that only the water of the Ganges, which flowed from Svarga, could liberate them.
+Bhagiratha, Amshuman's grandson, undertook severe ascetic practices, and won the favour of Brahma and Shiva.
 Brahma allowed Ganga to descend on earth, while Shiva broke Ganga's fall in the coils of his hair, so that her force would not shatter the earth.
 When Ganga descended, Bhagiratha led her to the sea.
 From there, the river reached the netherworld, and liberated the sixty thousand sons of King Sagara.

 Because of Bhagiratha's efforts, the river is also known as Bhagirathi.
 She is also known as Tripathaga because she flows in the three worlds, heaven, earth, and the netherworld.
-Another epithet that Ganga is known by is Jahanvi, because she flooded the ashram of Sage Jahnu while being led by Bhagiratha.
+Another epithet that Ganga is known by is Jahnavi, because she flooded the ashram of Sage Jahnu while being led by Bhagiratha.
 Her waters extinguished the ritual fire there, which angered the sage Jahnu, so he drank up all of Ganga's waters.
 Sage Jahnu later released the water out of his left ear after Bhagiratha explained his mission for Ganga's descent.
-Due to this incident, Ganga is known as Jahanvi, which means daughter of Sage Jahnu.
+Due to this incident, Ganga is known as Jahnavi, which means daughter of Sage Jahnu.